GSA Verified Products Portal (VPP) Full Guide

 The Verified Products Portal, or VPP, is GSA’s modern answer to an old problem: how to confirm which products are authorized for sale under federal contracts and who is allowed to sell them.
 The VPP essentially replaces the traditional letter of supply requirement for authorized GSA resellers with a more efficient, transparent system.

 With the launch of the VPP, manufacturers and wholesalers upload product details directly into the system and designate which resellers are officially authorized to sell those items.
-GSA reviews and validates the information, creating a secure database that benefits every link in the supply chain.
+GSA reviews and validates the information, creating a system that clearly shows who is authorized to sell each product.

 - For manufacturers, it means tighter control over their brand.